-- Park the machine on a level surface, engage the parking brake (if applicable), and lower the hydraulic lift. - 2.
-Shut off the engine and remove the key. - Loosen the 2 bolts securing the bottom shield sequentially until the shield is free (Figure 26).
+- Park the machine on a level surface, engage the parking brake (if applicable), and lower the grinder. - Shut off the engine and remove the key.

+Loosen the 2 bolts securing the bottom shield sequentially until the shield is free (Figure 25).

-- 1. Bottom shield - 2.
-Bolts - 4.
-Pull the shield back and out of the machine. - To install the shield before operating the machine, slide the bottom shield into the machine so that it rests on all 4 tabs and secure it with the 2 bolts you loosened previously (Figure 26).
+- Bottom shield - 2.
+Bolts - Pull the shield back and out of the machine. - To install the shield before operating the 5. machine, slide the bottom shield into the machine so that it rests on all 4 tabs and secure it with the 2 bolts you loosened previously (Figure 25).